lydiandy/vlang_note/content/vast.md

 If you are new of Vlang AST, You can install the [vast tool](https://github.com/lydiandy/vast).
 It can generate example code to AST json format.

-The json file can help you understand the AST more.
+The json file can help you more understand the AST.

 ```shell
 vast example.v       //generate example.json file and exit.